-What is a Triple Net (NNN) Lease?
+What is a Triple Net Lease (NNN)?

-First of all, what exactly is a triple net, or NNN, lease?
+What is a triple net lease or NNN lease?
 A triple net (NNN) lease is defined as a lease structure where the tenant is responsible for paying all operating expenses associated with a property.

 All commercial real estate leases fall somewhere along a spectrum with absolute net leases on one end and absolute gross leases on the other end.
 Most leases fall somewhere in the middle and are considered to be a hybrid lease.

 The most important thing to remember when working with commercial real estate leases is to ALWAYS read the lease.
 The only way to truly understand the terms and conditions of a lease is to actually read the lease.
-Simple labels like triple net, full service, or modified gross, which are commonly used by brokers and landlords, will often conflict with the actual terms of the lease.
+Simple labels like triple net, full service, gross, or modified gross, which are commonly used by brokers and landlords, will often conflict with the actual terms of the lease.

 Even if your lease is a true absolute net lease, a common misconception is that even a true absolute net lease covers ALL expenses associated with a property, which is not always the case.
 While a true absolute NNN lease with a strong tenant can be thought of as a turnkey commercial property from the landlord or investor’s perspective, even an absolute net lease has some expenses that won’t be covered by the tenant(s).

-For example, it’s rare for an NNN lease to cover the accounting costs charged by the landlords CPA or legal costs charged by the landlord’s attorneys when drafting or reviewing documents.
+For example, it’s rare for an NNN lease to cover the accounting costs charged by the landlord’s CPA or legal costs charged by the landlord’s attorneys when drafting or reviewing documents.
 While these costs are usually small relative to the purchase price of a property, they are nonetheless not typically covered in a standard “NNN lease”.

 Triple Net Lease Investment Risks